jethroo/lare_round/README.md

 ## Used in production

-since 4th of september 2013 (still needs to be released as gem)
+since 4th of September 2013

 ## Example